 I am a theoretical physicist working at the interface between statistical physics, biology, and ecology.
-I obtained my PhD in Physics cum laude at the Laboratory of Interdisciplinary Physics at the University of Padova under the supervision of Amos Maritan and Samir Suweis, with a particular focus on how the physics of phase transition and critical systems can be applied to the study of biological systems.
+I obtained my PhD in Physics cum laude at the Laboratory of Interdisciplinary Physics at the University of Padova under the supervision of Amos Maritan and Samir Suweis, with a particular focus on how the physics of phase transition and critical systems can be applied to the study of living systems.
+I then moved to the ECHO lab at the École Polytechnique Fédérale de Lausanne, Switzerland, for a postdoc with Andrea Rinaldo.

 I was awarded the Graduate Alumni Award from the University of Padova for the best graduate student in the School of Science.
-I was an affiliate of the Padova Neuroscience Center, a visiting Ph.D. student at the Max Planck Institute for the Physics of Complex Systems, and at the AI center of the University of Tübingen.
+I have been an affiliate of the Padova Neuroscience Center, in Italy, and a visiting PhD student at the AI center of the University of Tübingen, in Germany.
+I was hosted several times at the Max Planck Institute for the Physics of Complex Systems in Dresden, Germany, as a visiting scientist.
+I have been a member of the Complex System Society, of the Italian Society of Physics, of the Italian Society of Statistical Physics, and the American Physical Society.

 My work at a glance

-My main project with Andrea Rinaldo (EPFL) and Amos Maritan (University of Padova) is the study of spatial metapopulation models in arbitrary network topologies to understand how dispersal affects survival, coexistence and dynamics of ecological metacommunities.
+With Amos Maritan (University of Padova), Andrea Rinaldo (EPFL) and Prajwal Padmanabha (University of Lausanne) I am also studying spatial metapopulation models through the lenses of Statistical Physics.
+By studying ecological systems in arbitrary network topologies, we seek to understand how dispersal affects survival, coexistence and dynamics of ecological metacommunities.

 Collaboration network

-Below is a network representing my work.
+The network below represents my works and collaborations.
 The color of each node specifies either a co-author, a preprint or journal article.
 Click on a node for more information.